elixir-europe/rdmkit/pages/national_resources/no_resources.md

       Your_tasks: [data_analysis]
       Tool_assembly: [marine_assembly]
     url: https://sfb.mmp2.sigma2.no/metapipe/
-  - name: Norwegian COVID-19 Data Portal
+  - name: Pathogens Portal Norway
-    description: The Norwegian COVID-19 Data Portal aims to bundle the Norwegian research efforts and offers guidelines, tools, databases and services to support Norwegian COVID-19 researchers.
+    description: The portal provides information about available datasets, resources, tools, and services related to pandemic preparedness in Norway.
+The portal gives researchers, clinicians and policymakers access to an extensive collection of biomolecular data about pathogens.
     related_pages:
       Your_domain: [human_data]
       Your_tasks: [sensitive, existing_data, data_publication]